[Author's note: Please note that the update of Jan. 16, 2013 substantially changes my understanding of the ZUS.]

 What are they?
-Those places in France that the French state does not control.
-They range from two zones in the medieval town of Carcassone to twelve in the heavily Muslim town of Marseilles, with hardly a town in France lacking in its ZUS.
+Those places in France that the French state does not fully control.
+They range from two zones in the medieval town of Carcassonne to twelve in the heavily Muslim city of Marseilles, with hardly a town in France lacking in its ZUS.
 The ZUS came into existence in late 1996 and according to a 2004 estimate, nearly 5 million people live in them.

 Nov.
 28, 2006 update: For an insight into how bad things are, the police in Lyons demonstrated on Nov.
 9, denouncing "violence against the forces of order."
 Things have reached a pretty sad state when the police have to demonstrate in the streets against the criminals.

 Jan.
 5, 2008 update: In a remarkable statement, Michael Nazir-Ali, the Pakistani-born bishop of Rochester, writes in the Daily Telegraph about the situation in Great Britain:

 there has been a worldwide resurgence of the ideology of Islamic extremism.
 One of the results of this has been to further alienate the young from the nation in which they were growing up and also to turn already separate communities into "no-go" areas where adherence to this ideology has become a mark of acceptability.
 Those of a different faith or race may find it difficult to live or work there because of hostility to them.

 Jan.
 16, 2008 update: Paul Belien of Brussels Journal provides an update on the ZUS, connecting them to organized crime in a way that helps explain police reluctance to intervene: